 Therapists with an associate degree in respiratory care can complete this online program to earn their bachelor of science in respiratory care (B.S.R.C.) degree.
 The program provides professional development in critical care, research, education, leadership and management.
 The online-only format allows practicing respiratory therapists from across the state and country to complete their degree while working.

-RRT to BSRC in Three - These two Bobcats have advanced their degree from AAS to BSRC in three short semesters.
-It's not an easy task, but they both found the motivation within themselves to achieve this academic goal.
+RRT to BSRC in Three - These Bobcats have advanced their degree from AAS to BSRC.
+You can too!!
+It's not an easy task, but they found the motivation within themselves to achieve this academic goal.
 We're just happy to help them get there @TXST.
 Let us be your NEXT. #TXSTNEXT

 Goal of Program: